techidaily/site-facebook/source/_posts/deciphering-content-allowed-on-facebook.md

 ## Steps to Whitelist Influencer Facebook Pages

  If you’re an influencer looking to whitelist your Facebook page with a brand partner, here’s what you need to do.
 First, you have to make sure that your Facebook Business Manager is set up and linked to your social profiles.
-If possible, you should also try to[verify your Facebook page](https://www.makeuseof.com/verify-facebook-business-page/) .
+If possible, you should also try to [verify your Facebook page](https://www.makeuseof.com/verify-facebook-business-page/) .

- From your brand[Business Manager](https://business.facebook.com) page, go to Accounts and click**Pages** .
+ From your brand [Business Manager](https://business.facebook.com) page, go to Accounts and click**Pages** .
 Then, select**Assign Partners** .
 You will have the option to either enter the Business Manager ID of the company that you want to work with or get a link to share for them.

 ![FB Business Manager Assign Pages](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/07/FB-Business-Manager-Assign-Pages.png)